cimbul/tartan-os/README.md

 ## Test

 ```
-# Substitute your host triple here:
-cargo test --target x86_64-apple-darwin
+cargo test

-# Or use the one defined in .cargo/config.toml (x86_64-apple-darwin):
-cargo test-host
 ```

-Runs tests on your local machine.
+Runs tests on your host system.
 There is currently no support for running the tests on the target architecture in QEMU.
-Since the default build target is AMD64 UEFI (`x86_64-unknown-uefi`), `cargo test` doesn't work without additional flags.

 ## Documentation